Sharon Nicholson, Registered MBACP Accred. Therapeutic Counsellor

 I am a fully qualified BACP Accredited and Registered Counsellor.

-Professionally trained in London and the South West, I am a Senior Counsellor in the NHS and I have run a successful and discreet Private Practice in Weymouth and Dorchester for over 10 years.
+Professionally trained in London and the South West, I run clinics as a Senior Counsellor in the NHS where my specialism is Counselling for Depression (CfD).

 I hold accreditation status with the BACP (British Association for Counselling & Psychotherapy) and with the Professional Standards Authority Register - no. 019950